 If none of these troubleshooting measures work, you will have to bypass your garage door sensors.

-There are three main steps to follow when trying to bypass your garage door sensors:
+There are three main steps to follow when trying to bypass garage door sensors:

 1. Propping Open Your Door

-This step is important only if your door is already open and you can’t close it.
+This step is important only if your door is open and you can’t close.

 I recommend grabbing a buddy to hold the door open while you work.
-Alternately, if your garage door has a dead-bolt, or other kind of lock, that will help you complete this step safely.
+Alternatively, if your garage door has a deadbolt or other kind of lock, that will help you complete this step safely.

-After the prop is safely in position, you can release the door so it rests gently on top.
+After the prop is safely positioned, you can release the door so it rests gently on top.

 2. Turn On Manual Mode

-With your garage door safely propped open or completely closed, you can turn on the manual mode.
-To do this, locate your manual release cord, or emergency release cord.
-It should look like a red string that hangs down from the door trolley.
+To do this, locate your manual release cord or emergency release cord.
+It should look like a red string hanging from the door trolley.

 3. Close/Open the Door Manually

-To stop using manual mode, get someone to open your garage door while you pull the manual release cord in the direction of your garage door entrance.
+To stop using manual mode, get someone to open your garage door while you pull the manual release cord toward your garage door entrance.

 This will reconnect the door trolley with the opener carriage so you can open the door with the press of a button again.

-If you need a permanent solution for bypassing your garage door sensors, you’ll need to do some electrical work on the sensors themselves.
+If you need a permanent solution for bypassing garage door sensors, you’ll need to do some electrical work.

-There are four main steps to permanently bypassing your garage door sensors:
+There are four main steps to permanently bypassing garage door sensors:

 1. Cutting the Wires